Skip to main content

 Allows Australian employers to nominate skilled workers, providing a pathway to permanent residency.
 Ideal for long-term staffing needs.

-For employers in regional Australia who wish to sponsor skilled workers to live and work in regional areas, also offering a route to permanent residency.
+For employers in regional Australia who wish to sponsor skilled workers to live and work in designated regional areas.
+This is a key regional employer-sponsored pathway.

-Enables employers to sponsor skilled workers for short- or medium-term roles when local talent is unavailable.
-Applicants must be nominated for roles on Australia’s Skilled Occupation List.
+Enables employers to sponsor skilled workers for temporary roles when local talent is unavailable.
+This visa replaced the Temporary Skill Shortage (TSS) visa on 7 December 2024.

 Skilled Nominated Visa (subclass 190)

-Provides permanent residency for skilled workers nominated by a state or territory government, helping meet regional employment needs.
+Provides permanent residency for skilled workers nominated by a state or territory government, helping meet regional and local labor market needs.

 Skilled Independent Visa (subclass 189)

-A pathway to permanent residency for skilled workers selected based on qualifications and experience, without employer sponsorship.
+A pathway to permanent residency for skilled workers selected based on qualifications, occupation, and points-tested criteria, without employer sponsorship.

 For specialized short-term roles, offering a solution for temporary, highly skilled work.